Romzess722/testUA/README.md

-# This test on real ukreinians
+# Test for a true Ukrainian